 To help people learn piano faster, labeling each note with its corresponding letter (A, B, C, D, E, F, G) is a technique that has been suggested.
 While this technique has its proponents, others argue that it does more harm than good in the long run.
-So below are some pros and cons of using piano notes with letters.
+Here are some pros and cons of using piano notes with letters.

-Since there’s some sort of balance between the pros and cons, we say it can be useful but only to a point.
-Piano notes with letters can be a compelling way for someone to know what the notes are, but only to a point.
-To ensure long-term progress, it should be practiced for a few pieces.
-But if you’re aim is to read notes – like most piano students – then limit using piano notes with letters in a few lessons.
-After that, you can take the letters off of the sheets and focus on reading music notation.
+Piano notes with letters can be a useful technique to help someone learn what the notes are, but only to a point.
+To ensure long-term progress, it should be practiced for a few pieces, but not relied on exclusively.
+If your aim is to read notes (like most piano students), then limit using piano notes with letters in a few lessons.
+After that, you can gradually start taking the letters off of the sheets and focus on reading music notation.

 If you’re looking for piano lessons in Middle Tennessee, we at Miller Piano can help.
 Our piano courses are taught by expert piano teachers who can help you achieve your musical goals.
 Click on the link for more information on our piano lessons and to sign up for a class.